Which rented properties do the Electrical Safety Regulations apply to?

 What tenancies do the electrical safety regulations apply to?

-The new regulations apply residential tenancies where tenants have the right to occupy either all or part of premises as their only or primary residence, they pay rent, and it is not listed as an excluded tenancy (detailed below)
+The new regulations apply to residential tenancies where tenants can occupy either all or part of premises as their only or primary residence; they pay rent.
+It is not listed as an excluded tenancy (detailed below).

 These new regulations currently apply to rental properties in England.
 The rules replace those already in place for HMOs in England.

-Do I need to give my tenant an electrical certificate?
+Do I need to give my tenant a certificate?

-You are required under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 to give a copy of the EICR to your tenants before their tenancy commences.
+You are required under the Electrical Standards in the Private Rented Sector (England) Regulations 2020 to give a copy of the Electrical safety report to your tenants before their tenancy begins.

-Any re-inspections of the EICR, landlords are required to provide tenants, with a copy of the certificate, within 28 days of the inspection.
+For any re-inspections of the EICR, landlords must provide tenants, with a copy of the certificate, within 28 days of the inspection.

-If your tenant or the local authority requests a copy of the EICR in writing, you must also provide them with the certificate within 28 days.
+If your tenant or the local authority requests a copy of the EICR in writing.
+In that case, you must also provide them with the certificate within 28 days.

 How often do I need to have an electrical check done?

-Landlords should watch out for news if there is any regarding this issue.
+However, according to MHCLG, members should watch out for news regarding this issue.
 Sign-up for our free newsletter.